Zukurai-Kushal/pulsar-effect/README.md

-# pulsar-effect
+# Pulsar Effect
-A web page to simulate a pulsar effect based on mouse movement
+A web page to simulate a pulsar effect based on mouse movement.

+# Objective
+To recreate the 'pulsar' effect of https://pulsar.com/ to learn about mouse movement handling and particle physics.
+Recreation will be a pixel version of the original to ease the processing burden on the browser.